In this article, you will learn how you can easily take a Linkedin profile photo at home by yourself (with an example of myself).

 Linkedin is different from other social media channels.
 If your potential employers would want to see your friends or relatives, they would find you on Facebook or Instagram.
 It’s not that difficult.

-Genuine smile increases the appeal.
+A genuine smile increases the appeal.

 40% of job interviewers agreed that a lack of a smile can lead to not considering the candidate.

 According to sales professionals, positive facial expressions builds trust and help to sell.
 People tend to buy from those who are keeping a pleasant smile during the sales process.